aliveevie/agent-challenge/ARBITRAGE_BOT_README.md

 ✅ Real-time synchronization
 ✅ Comprehensive documentation

 **Built to win.
 Built for real-world impact.
-Built with 💚 by the Arbitrage Bot Pro team.**
+Built with 💚 for Nosana Builders Challenge 3.**

+---

+*Ready to revolutionize crypto arbitrage?
+Let's go! 🚀*

 ---